egberts/egberts.github.io-src/content/articles/bind9-systemd.md

 If a server-class package requires more than one unit, then its unit name get lengthened with a '-<function>' suffix.
 The original and first unit name does not need to be lengthened.

-Bind9 has only has two primary and lesser functions, so only needs one unique name for a systemd unit: so it is `bind9.service` and `bind9-resolvconf.service`.
+Bind9 has only has a primary and a lesser functions, so only needs one unique name for a systemd unit: `bind9.service` and `bind9-resolvconf.service`.

 Unfortunately, all maintainers/distros' current `named.service` only supports one daemon/server.
-Furthermore, distro maintainers only supplied one service file, typically in `/lib/systemd/system/named.service`.
+Furthermore, distro maintainers only supplied one service file for this primary function of Bind9, typically in `/lib/systemd/system/named.service`.

 Hence, for this expansion and correctness, we will focus on using 'bind9.service' as the current systemd unit name for this ISC Bind9 named daemon.
 Templating this new `bind9.service` unit then follows easily afterward.

-To do multi-daemon split-horizon, systemd needs to use these different-horizon configuration files.
-Systemd comes to the rescue and provides a unit template.
-Our current unit file for Bind9 is `bind9.service`.
-Templating unit files are denoted by '@' symbol in its template filename like `bind9@.service`. t
+To do systemd-multi-instance of multi-daemon split-horizon, systemd needs to use these different-horizon configuration files.
+Hardcoding in a n unit service file for each Bind9 instance seems like a folly.

+ Systemd came to the rescue by providing a mechanism for unit templating.
+Our current unit file for Bind9 is `bind9.service`.  our new templating unit files are denoted by '@' symbol in its template filename as in `bind9@.service`.

-New systemd unit template file for Bind9 is shown below:
+New systemd unit template file for Bind9 is now:

 File: `/etc/systemd/system/bind9@.service`
 ```